lorenzofranze/co2-analysis/README.md

 ## Methodology
 Here sections are listed:
 * Task and dataset
-* Preliminary analysis: transofrmations of some variables
+* Preliminary analysis: transformations of some variables
 * BAS analysis and feature selection:
   * prediction using only energyUse (g-prior)
   * Jeffreys-Zellner-Siow (JZS) priors